orbitmines/archive/projects/Project - Controller = Keyboard (2025).md

 ---

+Distrubution of
+- Near where the previous key was

 # Model Input
 - Layout from the keyboard
 - Controller Input (mapped to some generic way which would work for all types of controllers)